 Acts which constitute gross misconduct are those resulting in a serious breach of contractual terms and thus potentially liable for summary dismissal.
 It is still important to establish the facts before taking any action.
 Please refer to the guidance for further information.

 General issues

-- 16 Other general issues to be aware of include the following:

-- Grievance during a disciplinary procedure.

-- Disciplinary action against trade union representatives.

-- · Criminal offences.
+- 16 Other general issues to be aware of include the following: - (a) Grievance during a disciplinary procedure. - (b) Disciplinary action against trade union representatives. - (c) Criminal offences. - (d) Suspension.

-- Suspension.

 Further details are given in the Guidance.